BPAEngine/BPAEngine/docs/reference/REFERENCE.md

 #### Array.Size

-Calculates the length of an array (based on sequential integer indexes).
+Calculates the length of an array based on sequential integer indexes.

 ###### Signature